pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 #### Running the application

 Now, we start the service.
-For this, we run the following code:
+To do this, we run the following code:

 {{< tabsection >}}
   Not available